 Stormy weather Saturday evening with a cloudy, chilly Mother’s Day Sunday

 LINCOLN, Neb.
 (KOLN) - Stormy weather is expected as we head into Saturday evening across parts of southern Nebraska and into northern Kansas as a warm front lifts into the area with a low pressure system spinning it’s way through Kansas.
 A Severe Thunderstorm Watch has been issued through 9 PM Saturday evening for parts of south central Nebraska and into northern Kansas.
-The Storm Prediction Center has a marginal and slight risk for severe weather in these areas, but also extend them further into southeastern Nebraska with an enhanced risk for severe weather into northeastern Kansas.
-So, while Lincoln and Lancaster County are not included in the watch, we could still see some isolated to scattered severe storms in the area through Saturday evening and Saturday night.
-The primary threats tonight are large hail - potentially up to 2″ in diameter, 70 MPH wind gusts, locally heavy rain with some flash flooding possible, as well as a tornado or two.
-The best chances for any tornadoes would likely be right along the warm front, which is expected to lay across the Nebraska-Kansas border.
+Another Severe Thunderstorm Watch is in place for southeastern Nebraska - including Lincoln and Lancaster County until 1 AM on Sunday morning.
+Some of our northern Kansas counties are under a Tornado Watch through 1 AM Sunday as well.
+Threats within the watch area are expected to be large hail up to 2″ in diameter, damaging wind gusts up to 75 MPH, locally heavy rain, and a tornado or two.

 As mentioned above, much of south central and southeastern Nebraska will see a threat for heavy rain through Saturday evening.
 The going forecast has many areas receiving upwards of 1″ to 1.5″ of rain, though depending on how efficient thunderstorms are, some areas could receive locally higher amounts and some localized flash flooding will be possible.
 Remember, NEVER drive across flooded roadways and remember the phrase, “Turn around, don’t drown!”.